Query sources

 Optimize queries

 Large queries might be good candidates for optimization by decreasing the amount of data the query is trying to retrieve.
-Use the Query overview dashboard to identify large queries.
+Use the Metrics Query Capacity Overview to identify large queries.
+Optimize queries by:- Shortening the time window, or using rollup rules to decrease the data scale.

 - Improving the query syntax by removing regular expressions to reduce the index lookups performed by the query.